sarusmb/ToDoListApplication/README.md

 - delete a task from my to-do list
 - set a task as completed
 - view all my pending tasks in my to-do list
+- save my to-do list to a file
+- load my to-do list from a file

 *User story ideas are based on the examples given in CPSC 210 edX page.*